Want to check the Rule Book? Go to the Beginners Guide page.

 What kind of bike do I need?

 Your lap times will depend on your bike and your ability to ride it.
 A good rider on a 650 may have lap times equal to a poor rider on a 1000.
-Because you are only competing against people doing similar lap times, it doesn’t matter what bike you ride, it can be a street bike or a modified racer as long as it meets the Rules (see also P-Plate below).
-Once your bike is race prepared, there is nothing to stop you also entering the normal class races being held that day.
-NOTE: No wet weather race tyres allowed.
-Street tyres or slicks only.
+Because you are only competing against people doing similar lap times, it doesn’t matter what bike you ride, it can be a street bike or a modified racer as long as it meets the Rules.
+And once your bike is fully race prepared, there is nothing to stop you also entering the normal class races being held that day.